 - In Colombia, the Ministry of Mining and Energy is currently working with over 70 companies in the sector to measure their internal gender economic gaps with the Women’s Empowerment Principles Gender Gap Analysis Tool and prioritize specific actions to increase the number of women working in the sector.

 - In the Dominican Republic, BHD León is prioritizing women as a key client niche to make sure that women-led businesses, as well as businesses that create women’s jobs, continue to have access to capital during the crisis.

 - In Chile, the Ministry of Women’s Affairs has announced a partnership with Telefónica Movistar to ensure women can access training on digital skills.

 During crises, it is essential to be pragmatic and flexible.
 All of these efforts are happening in the framework of the Gender Parity Accelerators in each country, public-private partnerships supported by the Inter-American Development Bank, IDB Invest, the World Economic Forum, and the French Agency for Development in LAC since 2016.
+Recently, the IPGs were announced in Mexico and Honduras, adding up to nine countries with this model in Latin America and the Caribbean.
 These platforms have allowed for continued public-private dialogue and coordination through the current crisis.
 But more needs to be done.